Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/06_MMF.rst

 .. note ::  In VOE, OSD is applied after the cropped and resized image, so OSD size and offset are not affected by video cropping and resizing.

-   **Video resolution alignment**
+Video resolution alignment
+^^^^^^^^^^^^^^^^^^^^^^^^^^

 Encoder input width require 16 alignment and input height require 4 alignment, so video module will do width and height alignment automatically.
 For example, if user set (width, height) to (1080, 1080), ISP will give 1088x1080 video frame to encoder.
 Then, encoder will encode the data and crop to 1080x1080 as video module output.

 ROI region parameters xmin, ymin, xmax, ymax should be 2 aligned and within the maximum resolution of the sensor.
 In addition, the roi_w(a.k.a. xmax-xmin) should no less than 16-aligned video_w (a.k.a.
 16-aligned width) and roi_h (a.k.a. ymax-ymin) should no less than video_h(a.k.a. height), because the ROI only support scale down.
 In other words, if user want a 1080x1080 output of video module and require the usage of ROI, the ROI region width should >=1088 and ROI region height should >=1080.

 .. note ::  Sensor model and ISP will restrict the video resolution and fps.
 For the sensor’s max resolution and fps, please check the sensor list in ISP chapter.
 The ISP supported max resolutions for each channel are as followed: